Transmission tracking: FG commissions $9.08m radio frequency monitoring, control centre - Vanguard News Nigeria

 ”In addition, the use of the state-of-the-art equipment would enable the ministry to ensure that duly licensed users of radio frequency spectrum operate in compliance with technical specifications.”

-According to him, the ministry had in March 2017 secured the Federal Executive council’s (FEC) approval to award a contract for the project to Messrs.’
-TCI International Inc., USA at the cost of $9, 085, 043.
-93 for the supply, installation, and commissioning of the sophisticated monitoring devices.
+According to him, the ministry had in March 2017 secured the Federal Executive Council’s approval to award a contract for the project to Messrs TCI International Inc., USA at the cost of $9, 085, 043.
+93 for the supply, installation and commissioning of the sophisticated monitoring devices.